pgolo/pilsner/README.md

 ## 3. Diagram

-`pilsner` consists of two major components: `Model` and `Utility`. `Model` class provides storage for the dictionary and string normalization rules, as well as methods for populating this storage. `Utility` class provides methods for accessing `Model`.
+`pilsner` consists of two major components: `Model` and `Utility`. `Model` class provides storage for the dictionary and string normalization rules, as well as low-level methods for populating this storage. `Utility` class provides high-level methods for storing and retrieving data to/from `Model` instance.

 ![Diagram](misc/pilsner-diagram.svg)